LifeLock is the most recognizable identity theft protection company. But does it work, and is it worth the cost? Our LifeLock review has the answers.

 - New bank account applications with your information

 - Takeover of bank accounts with your name on them

 - Your name on a sex offender registry

-Is LifeLock fool-proof?
+Is LifeLock worth it?

-No. Nothing is fool-proof.
-But here is what LifeLock says they will do should you be the victim of identity theft:
+Here is what LifeLock says they will do should you be the victim of identity theft:

 If your Identity is stolen while you are a member of LifeLock, we’re going to do whatever it takes to recover your good name.
 When you need lawyers, we’re going to hire the best we can find.
 If you need investigators, accountants, case managers, whatever, they’re yours.
 If you lose money as a result of the theft, we’re going to give it back to you.

 We will do whatever it takes to help you recover your good name, and we will spend up to $1,000,000 to do it.